fanf2/draft-dnsop-sha-ll-not/draft.md

 They MUST NOT do so after the end of 2020.

-Zones signed with algorithms 5 or 7 SHOULD be rolled over to a mandatory or recommended algorithm as soon as possible.
+Zones signed with algorithms 5 or 7 SHOULD be rolled over to a mandatory algorithm (13 or 8) as soon as possible.
 The rollovers MUST be complete before the end of 2021.

 ## DNSSEC validating software